SVD-Based UGRM-GFT on Directed Product Graphs: Conclusion and future work

-This study proposed the SVD-based UGRM-GFT methodology for signal analysis on directed graphs.
-It subsequently presented two UGRM-GFTs on directed product graphs.
-This method employs a unified parameterized matrix representation, allowing for the flexible integration of various traditional graph representations and addressing the difficulties associated with asymmetric matrices in directed graphs via SVD.
-Theoretical analysis confirmed the monotonicity of UGRM-GFT concerning the parameters $\alpha$ and $k$, thereby establishing a solid basis for practical applications.
-Experiments on real-world datasets demonstrated enhanced efficacy in tasks including signal denoising and compression.
-This method significantly improved the signal-to-noise ratio and bandwidth efficiency compared to conventional techniques that utilize Laplacian and adjacency matrices.
+This study proposed an SVD-based UGRM-GFT methodology for signal analysis on directed graphs and subsequently presented two variants for directed product graphs, UGRM-GFT-I and UGRM-GFT-II.
+This method employs a unified parameterized matrix representation, allowing for the flexible integration of various traditional graph representations and addressing the challenges of asymmetry in directed graphs via the numerically stable SVD.
+Theoretical analysis established approximation error bounds and characterized the spectral behavior of the UGRM-GFT with respect to its parameters, providing a solid basis for its application and interpretation.
+Experiments on real-world datasets demonstrated the proposed method's enhanced efficacy in denoising tasks.
+Compared to conventional techniques that utilize fixed Laplacian or adjacency matrices, our approach consistently achieved a higher SNR, and a lower BAE, largely due to its superior energy compaction capabilities.

+Future work could explore several directions.
+First, developing a principled, data-driven strategy for selecting the optimal UGRM parameters $(\alpha, k)$ beyond heuristic search would be valuable.
+Second, extending the UGRM framework to other graph operations, such as graph filtering and wavelet design, could further broaden its applicability.
+Finally, investigating the application of UGRM-GFT to other complex graph structures, such as time-varying or multi-layer graphs, represents a promising avenue for research. \appendices